michaelkornblum/armory/README.md

 This application is an inventory tracker for shopkeepers in a popular paper and dice rpg.

-At this time, it is not yet complete.
-I still have to do the following:
+Currently it is in Minimal Viable Product status.
+Although it is fully functional, I will be adding additional features.

--   create a modal dialogue box for adding and deleting entries.
+-   create a modal dialogue box for deleting entries.

 -   add notes to item listing